 Manchester Policy 14.1.
-Develop public right-of ways for the purpose of creating trails and providing foot access along and between the main thoroughfares to connect with Mosquito Fleet Trail and Kitsap Peninsula Water Trails.
+Develop public right-of ways for the purpose of creating trails and providing foot access along and between the main thoroughfares to connect with non-motorized facilities and Kitsap Peninsula Water Trails.

 Manchester Policy 14.2.
 Create a walkability map of the Manchester LAMIRD.